INDUSTRY

 The performance test covered goods inward receipt (off of lorry) to goods out dispatch (on to lorry).
 The test system stock levels had to be maintained prior to and during any tests.
 The system, due to its AI scaling, had to be ‘warmed up’ and manually pre-scaled before any tests could be performed.

 Normally, transactions within the warehouse are performed using mobile devices.
-The Manhattan Web UI has a mobile device emulation, this emulation was used to perform the performance test.
+The Manhattan Web UI has a Mobile Device Emulation, this emulation was used to perform the performance test.

 SOLUTION